Treating Corticobasal Syndrome (CBS)

 What is Corticobasal Syndrome?

 Corticobasal Syndrome (CBS) is the clinical diagnosis of Corticobasal Degeneration (CBD), which is finalized at autopsy.
 CBS has no known cause, treatment, or cure; and is a rare brain disease.
 It is also a four-repeat tauopathy (4R-tau).
 It affects nerve cells that control walking, balance, mobility, vision, speech, and swallowing.
 It is terminal, and the life expectancy is 6-8 years.
-Don is in year eight, and time is of the essence.
+Don is in year nine, and time is of the essence.

 Why is this Situation Significant?